R&D relief

 The UK is recognised as a world-leading force in innovation, scientific research, and technological development.

 In a post Brexit (and now post COVID-19) environment the UK Government recognises that science and technology will play a vital role in the UK remaining a competitive force.
-In 2020, they set out an ambitious Research and Development (R&D) road map detailing numerous ways in which they intend to incentive and support innovation in the UK.
+The Chancellor outlined in the 2022 Autumn Statement how innovation would be crucial to unlocking economic growth, announcing that the government will be protecting £20 billion in research and development investment in 2024 to 2025.

 What is often overlooked is that R&D tax credits may be claimed by a broad spectrum of companies and not those immediately in science or technology sectors.
 For example, we have assisted clients from sectors including manufacturing, engineering, construction, IT, agriculture, breweries, retail and even scrap metal merchants – as well as clients operating in ‘white coat’ bio and ‘bleeding edge’ computer science sectors.

 There are two key incentive schemes available.
-Both have been enhanced in recent years with further positive changes on the horizon.
+Both have seen significant changes recently with further developments on the horizon.
 These are:

 The SME scheme

 Broadly this is available to small and medium-sized companies.
-Where claimants undertake qualifying activities, they may claim an enhanced deduction of 230% of their qualifying expenditure.
+Where claimants undertake qualifying activities, they may claim an enhanced deduction of 186% of their qualifying expenditure on or after 1 April 2023 (previously 230%).

 The enhanced deduction can reduce taxable profits or even create and enhance tax losses.
-For profitable companies, this can mean that the SME tax credits provide an effective cash benefit of 24.7p for every £1 of qualifying expenditure (130% x 19%)
+For profitable companies, this can mean that the SME tax credits provide an effective cash benefit of 21.5p for every £1 of qualifying expenditure (86% x 25%), assuming the company pays Corporation Tax at the main rate.

 R&D Expenditure Credits (RDEC)